Why Is The American Dream So Hard To Attain?

 Can I Make It Happen For Me?

 The American Dream is full of tradition and promise.
 Over the decades the definition has changed, but our responsibility for achieving our goals remains with us.
 There is some confusion that because we live in the land of promise, it should be handed to us.
 We still need to work hard for the things that we want.
 Working hard does not mean just obtaining a job and showing up for work every day.
 It also means deciding what are our goals.
 It means writing them down and creating a budget.
-It means sticking to that budget.
+And it means sticking to that budget.
 It means taking advantage of all of the opportunity available to us.
 It means finding free financial advice and making the most of it.

 One of the areas that seems to be blurry for people today is that just because we have the ability to buy all of the things we see, does not mean we should.
 Sure you could go into a mountain of debt to drive a fancy car and take exotic vacations.
 Does that mean you have achieved success, or that the dream has come true for you?
 I am not quite sure about that.
 Being able to live a debt free life, have money saved for retirement and buy some of the things I want seems to be a better definition to me.